HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 > "Relying on the `title` attribute is currently discouraged as many user agents do not expose the attribute in an accessible manner as required by this specification"

 Tooltips also introduce a host of other accessibility barriers such as information only being revealed on hover/mouseover, information not being properly communicated to assistive technology, lack of keyboard support, and general poor usability.
-The history of tooltips and their barriers  are well described by Sarah Higley in her blog post [Tooltips in the time of WCAG 2.1](https://sarahmhigley.com/writing/tooltips-in-wcag-21/).
-We found that 16.95% of all alt attributes also contain a title attribute and of these instances 73.56% of the titles are the exact same as the alt attribute.
-Of these instances 73.56% of desktop sites and 72.80% of mobile sites had matching values for both the alt and title attributes.
+The history of tooltips and their barriers  are well described by [Sarah Higley](https://twitter.com/codingchaos) in her blog post [Tooltips in the time of WCAG 2.1](https://sarahmhigley.com/writing/tooltips-in-wcag-21/).

+We found that 16.95% of all `alt` attributes also contain a `title` attribute.
+Of these instances 73.56% of desktop sites and 72.80% of mobile sites had matching values for both the `alt` and `title` attributes.

-#### Other facts about alt text
+#### Other facts about `alt` text

 {{ figure_markup(
-  caption="The longest known alt text length.", content="15,357,625", classes="big-number",
+  caption="The longest known `alt` text length.", content="15,357,625", classes="big-number",
   sheets_gid="1881074528",
   sql_file="alt_text_length.sql"
 ) }}

-- The median length for both desktop and mobile `alt` text is 18 characters.
+The median length for both desktop and mobile `alt` text is 18 characters.
 With the average English word length being 4.7 characters, this means the median alt attribute value is 3-4 words long.
 Depending on the image, being terse can be beneficial.
 However it is hard to imagine 4 words being sufficient for an accurate description of an image with any complexity.

-- The longest `alt` text length found for desktop sites was 15,357,625 characters.
+The longest `alt` text length found for desktop sites was 15,357,625 characters.
 That's enough to fill 5 and a half "War and Peace" sized books (assuming "War and Peace" has an average word length of 4.7 characters).

 ### Video on the web